noviflow/novidemo/README.md

 The Fortigate VM's validate their licenses at least once a day .
 This is why it needs access to the internet, why the demo setup includes a router, and why you will need to add a default route on the Fortigate VM's

 Choose your favorite tool to setup your VM's.
 A recommended tool is Virtual Machine Manager to configure vm's on the host server from a remote host.
 Use the qcow2 that was supplied and configure the network interfaces using virtio.
+The qcow2 can only be downloaded from the fortinet website https://support.fortinet.com/Download/VMImages.aspx

 Make sure you install these packages on the KVM host server if you plan on using qemu and virt-manager.